Learning Macroeconomic Policies through Dynamic Stackelberg Mean-Field Games: Additional Results

 \subsection{Training Curves for Various Tax Policies}

 We compare the performance of 6 policies across four economic indicators under two settings: with N=100 and N=1000 households.
-Figure~\ref{fig:ai_policy} displays the training curves and Table~\ref{tax-table} shows the test results.
-Both Figure~\ref{fig:ai_policy} and Table~\ref{tax-table} indicate that the SMFG method significantly surpasses other policies in the task of optimizing GDP, and achieves the highest social welfare.
+Figure~\ref{fig:ai_policy} displays the training curves and Table~\ref{tab:policy_comparison_n100} and \ref{tab:policy_comparison_n1000} shows the test results.
+Both Figure~\ref{fig:ai_policy} and Table~\ref{tab:policy_comparison_n100} and \ref{tab:policy_comparison_n1000} indicate that the DSMFG method significantly surpasses other policies in the task of optimizing GDP, and achieves the highest social welfare.
 When N=100, the Saez tax achieves the lowest income and wealth Gini coefficients, suggesting greater fairness.
-However, at N=1000, SMFG performs optimally across all economic indicators, while the effectiveness of other policies noticeably diminishes as the number of households increases.
-The Saez tax also reduces the Gini index, but not as effectively or stably as the SMFG.
+However, at N=1000, DSMFG performs optimally across all economic indicators, while the effectiveness of other policies noticeably diminishes as the number of households increases.
+The Saez tax also reduces the Gini index, but not as effectively or stably as the DSMFG.